thekabal/tki/docs/README.md

 ## License: [Affero GPL v 3](https://www.gnu.org/licenses/agpl-3.0.en.html)

+## Credits:
+The Kabal Invasion forked from [Blacknova Traders](https://sourceforge.net/projects/blacknova/), please visit their sourceforge page for more information about their project.
+We proudly stand on the shoulders of giants, with BNT originally having hundreds of developers, players, and admins.
+We honor and appreciate their 15+ year contribution that makes our project possible.

 ## Requirements:

 ### Server (generally, the most recent/current version of each is our recommendation, but these should suffice):